 Connecting this unit with a personal computer permits presentation data to be projected as a large screen display at conferences, lectures, and on other occasions.
-Furthermore, connecting this unit to a DVD player or other video equipment source in combination with an audio/video amplifier and speaker system will allow you to enjoy convincing home theater.

 Connections with PC Connectors

 Please check the following matters before making connections to the personal computer.